Digitalizationproject/Digitization-Project-SAK/README.md

 ## Projekts översikt

 I vårt projekt ingår:

- XX TIFF filer med tillhörande metadata
+60 TIFF filer med tillhörande metadata
- JPG filer
+60 JPG filer

- 1 rapport på engelska om detta projekts process
+1 rapport på engelska
 1 READ.me fil

 Credits
-Vi vill tacka vår lärare Wout Dillan för att vi kunde utgå från hans mallar för att genomföra tillgängliggörande av detta projekt.
+För att tillgänggligöra vårt material använde vi oss av Wout Dillans template.

 This template contains a series of files that are important for archiving purposes, and for upholding community standards, such as our [license information](LICENSE), and [Zenodo JSON metadata](.zenodo.json).
 While these files are useful to contextualize this specific repository, they would be irrelevant (or even contain false information) when copied over into the user's own repository.
 (For example: the [license](LICENSE) would identify me as the copyright holder of your repository.)